Each course is structured to include several components that incorporate the theoretical, practical, and collegial aspects of the learning experience:

 Assigned reading that must be completed prior to the classroom experience, fulfilling a requirement of 1,800-2,000 pages of reading for a three-unit course and 2,400-2,500 pages for a four-unit course.
 The reading provides the theoretical basis for the analysis of practical situations in ministry.

-- Classroom Experience (English program)
+- Classroom Experience (English and Hispanic programs)

 Classroom experience for the D.Min. is in concentrated sessions during two-week residency periods held each spring and summer.
 The residency periods involve significant interaction with a faculty instructor in a peer-learning, seminar format.
 The faculty instructor serves as a facilitator of discussion in a collegial atmosphere, using his or her academic and practical experience to bring in-depth analysis, critical thinking, integration, and application to the topic.